-For my birthday this year, I have received from my lovely colleagues at work (my other work, yeah) a voucher to use in this place – if you ever find yourself in Bucharest, Romania make sure to pay it a visit because it is really beautiful – and so the quest to find the best books to read on vacation begun.
+For my birthday, I have received from my lovely colleagues at work a voucher to use in particular library in Bucharest – if you ever find yourself in Bucharest Romania make sure to pay it a visit because it is really beautiful – and so the quest to find the best books to read on vacation begun.

 Zadie Smith – Swing Time

 I think 3 years have passed since I read her other Best Seller, White Teeth, a book which I loved at my second try.
 I was actually also on vacation in Malta when I decided I should give it another chance and I’m proud to have made that decision because the book is different from anything else I had ever read up to that point.

 I have already started reading Swing Time and I have to admit that, even though the plot is not very complex up to this point, Zadie has a particular writing style that will have you turning another and another page.

-2. Elif Shafak – Three daughters of Eve
+Elif Shafak – Three daughters of Eve

 So it was to be expected that as soon as I’ve seen her latest book, published only last year, on the shelf at the bookstore I had to have it!

-I still haven’t started reading it, but what I love about Elif’s style is how she manages to blend the West with the East, bringing cultures together, while creating unique characters, who would stand out from the crowd.
+I since managed to read it, and what I love about Elif’s style is how she manages to blend the West with the East, bringing cultures together, while creating unique characters, who would stand out from the crowd.

 Chimamanda Ngozi Adichie – The Thing around your neck

 Another one of my contemporary favorite female writers, I have read all her books and I am constantly looking for new inspiration from her side, thus I have stumbled upon this collection of short stories.

-In her stories, she talks about a distant and so different world than my own, making me even more curious to dug dipper in the African culture and lifestyle, since her writing is suffused with social and political comment.
+In her stories, she talks about a distant and so different world than my own, making me even more curious to dig dipper into the African culture and lifestyle, since her writing is suffused with social and political comment.

 So if you still haven’t heard about her and are willing to try something different and new, read this book!